graciousagency/interconnect-magento2/README.md

 installation.
 This will install the module.
 - Run "./bin/magento setup:di:compile" (without the quotes) from the commandline in the root folder of the Magento installation.
 This will configure the dependency injection.
-- In the backend of the webshop. go to Stores > Configuration from the main menu and click on 'General Settings' under 'Interconnect' in the configuration menu.
+- In the backend of the webshop, go to Stores > Configuration from the main menu and click on 'General Settings' under 'Interconnect' in the configuration menu.
 You will have to enter the url for the Interconnect webservice here and provide a prefix for your application.
 Let's say you web shop is called 'ProShop'; your prefix could be 'PS' for example.
 Now click 'Save'.
 The module is now configured.

+In order to use this module completely you will need to have an account for the Gracious Interconnect webservice.
+Please contact info@graciousstudios.nl for more information, further integrations and other possibilities.
+Use 'Interconnect' for your email subject.